gtworek/PSBits/NoRebootSvc/readme.md

 The function responsible for displaying shutdown message is not documented at all, and feel free to use it if you need to.

 I am not really sorry for the message displayed during shutdown.
-Just a bad joke/prank if you install the service on friend's machine.
+Just a bad joke/prank if you install the service on a friend's machine.

 - Installation: `sc.exe create NoRebootSvc binPath= c:\noreboot.exe`
 - Uninstall: `sc.exe delete NoRebootSvc`